 Foundation Personnel Changes

-- Mr. Fred Kalakay resigned from the Board; a new representative is in process.
+- Mr. Fred Kalakay ’89, PaperWorks Inc. resigned from the Board

 Student Recruitment, Enrollment, and Retention

-Endowment performance was not as strong at year-end as the previous three years, all of which had experienced gains.
-There was a net decrease in invested assets of $314,535 as of June 30, 2012.
-Total invested assets were $5,158,387.
-Net gains/losses from security transactions for the year ended June 30, 2012 include net unrealized losses of $274,204.
-Sales of marketable securities resulted in net realized gains of $50,612 in 2012.
-Trustee and brokerage fees increased to $69,812 from $68,057 in 2011.
+Endowment performance was quite strong at year-end, although some drop had occurred in June.
+There was a net gain from security transactions of $545,127 as of June 30, 2013.
+Total invested assets were $5,599,031 as of June 30, 2013.
+Net cash provided by financing activities was $109,611.
+Trustee and brokerage fees increased to $70,903 from $69,812 in 2012.
 These fees have been netted with income from investments and realized gains and losses.

-During 2011-12, EcoSynthetix joined the Paper Technology Foundation Board of Trustees and Mr. John van Leeuwen, President, will serve as their representative on the Board.
-Domtar Corporation has returned as a member and Mr. Jack Bray will be their representative on the Board.
-Marcal LLC was sold and the new ownership has chosen not to join the foundation.
+During 2012-13, Ashland joined the Paper Technology Foundation Board of Trustees and Mr. Charles Robinson, Vice President, will serve as their representative on the Board.
+RockTenn Corporation has joined as a member and Mr. Tim Hagenbuch ’94, General Manager, will be their representative on the Board.
+Mr. Bob Gallo, Vice President of Voith has resigned from the Board.
+Mr. John Bales ’64, Peregrine Unlimited Inc. has resigned from the Board.

 The Paper Technology Foundation has experienced a remarkable track record, and we are most grateful to our alumni, friends, and corporate donors who continue to make it possible.